 - These are my favorite sweet potato recipes: Sweet potato chips, sweet potato, and lentil enchiladas.

 - Store these vegan dog treats in the cool, dark place in a closed container.

 So here is the recipe for these 3-ingredient dog treats and as always, please SHARE the blog.
-It would be great if you post it on FB, Instagram with the @piloncilloyvainilla, I love to see your creation.
-If you want to make it later, save it on Pinterest.
+It would be great if you post it on Facebook, or Instagram.
+I love to see your creations, but if you want to make it later, save it on Pinterest.

 It would also be fantastic and super helpful if you leave a comment and/or rating of this recipe in the comment section.
 Please feel free to write suggestions, ideas, or how it went when you made the recipe.

 3 ingredient Dog treats